-Agency's Responses to the Findings
+Agency's Response to the Finding

-The Agency's responses to the findings identified in our audit are described in the accompanying Schedule of Findings.
-The Agency's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.
+Government Auditing Standards requires the auditor to perform limited procedures on the Agency's response to the finding identified in our audit and described in the accompanying Schedule of Findings.
+The Agency's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.